Fair Value Measurement Discretion and Opportunistic Avoidance of Impairment Loss Recognition

-Prior studies find evidence that opportunistic reporting occurs in settings where fair value measurement is used.
-However, such research cannot determine whether the source of the opportunistic reporting is the estimate of fair value itself.
-Using detailed insurer investment holdings information, we separate the use of fair value measurement discretion from the application of non-measurement-related discretion in accounting for incurred losses of financial instruments.
-Our evidence contradicts the view that fair value measurement discretion plays a large role in opportunistic avoidance of loss recognition for financial instruments.
-Instead, managers appear to avoid impairment loss recognition by opportunistically applying subjective criteria related to perceived loss persistence and intent to hold.
+Studies find evidence that opportunistic reporting often accompanies fair value measurement.
+However, research has not determined whether the source of this opportunism is the estimate of fair value.
+Using detailed information on insurers’ investment holdings, we separate the use of fair value measurement discretion from the application of non-measurement-related discretion in accounting for impairments of financial assets.
+Our evidence contradicts the view that fair value measurement discretion plays a large role in opportunistic avoidance of impairment recognition for investment securities.
+Instead, managers appear to avoid recording impairment losses by opportunistically applying subjective criteria regarding perceived loss persistence and intent to hold.

 Keywords: fair value, earnings management, insurance companies, asset values